 In 1971 they received M.S. degrees in industrial education from the University of Wisconsin-Stout, in Menomonie.
-In 1988 they completed Ed.S. degrees in information media from St. Cloud State University, and in 1989, doctorate degrees in industrial technology (D.I.T.) from the University of Northern Iowa (Cedar Falls).
+In 1988 they completed Ed.S. degrees in information media from St. Cloud State University, and in 1989, they were awarded doctorate degrees in industrial technology (D.I.T.) from the University of Northern Iowa (Cedar Falls).
 They also participated in educational and industrial internships in Japan and industrial internships at 3M Company headquarters in St. Paul, Minnesota.

 While teaching full time and taking graduate courses at night and during the summers, their entrepreneurial spirit helped them found and operate numerous businesses, including Edu-Pac Publishing Company and Computer Poster Company.
 With a printing press in their apartment at the foot of one of their twin beds, they authored, printed, and published dozens of educational materials used in secondary schools and colleges in 23 countries.
 While their printing press hummed in one bedroom, they rented out the other bedroom to student teachers.
 The Gindeles’ publishing involvement with a curriculum on death education brought a telephone call from Washington, D.C., when a member of the U.S. Congress requested permission to use two chapters on Teenage Suicide and Living Preventively in Congressional testimony.
 They also published numerous articles in refereed scholarly journals.